 Japanese whisky cocktails are an opportunity to experiment with some Japanese flavours.
 Unless your complementary flavours are subtle, a robust whisky is required to really shine through.

 We chose the new Kamiki Blended Malt Whisky for our anniversary introductory cocktail.
 As the first whisky to be matured in Japanese cedar wood casks, it is aromatic and punchy.Notes of honey-dipped apples and peaches are met with fresh incense, ginger and sandalwood on the palate.

 A honey-soy old fashioned delivered the strength of character to match that of the Kamiki whisky, bringing sweet and salty notes to the mix.
 Poured over an expertly cut piece of clear ice, this was a complex drinking experience to showcase a distinct, intense new whisky.

-Whether a highball, or other whisky cocktail, is your drink of choice, or you’d prefer to contemplate a Japanese Single Malt neat, we encourage you to drink your fine whisky from Japan in style.
+Whether a highball, or other whisky cocktail, is your drink of choice, or you’d prefer to contemplate a Japanese Single Malt neat, we encourage you to drink Japanese whisky in style.
 Thanks to all who joined our anniversary celebrations both online and off.
 To all our friends across the globe, we look forward to raising a toast and celebrating our fourth anniversary with you in 2019.

 This is the fourth in an introductory series to Japanese whisky from dekantā.com, the world’s foremost online retailer of Japanese whisky, and other Japanese spirits, and most recently, Japanese wine from the dekantā cellar.
 Written by dekantā PR and Social Media Strategist, Miriam Rune, who has been known to write for the dekantā blog, and enjoys connecting with Japanese whisky fans for a dram and some chat.
 On Twitter: @MiriamRune1